-Not only economic inequality between individuals or population groups is important; geographic disparities also matter, something which is especially relevant in the case of Myanmar.
+Not only economic inequality between individuals or population groups is important; geographic disparities also matter.
 A study by the Asia Foundation of 26 sub-national conflict areas across Asia and the Pacific found that the uneven development between conflict-affected areas and the rest of the country increased the widespread perceptions of injustice, unequal opportunities, and marginalization that fuelled animosity and conflict (Parks et al., 2013).
-Social protection transfers implemented in marginalised parts of a country can therefore play an important role in redistributing resources within a country and contribute to national social cohesion.
+Social protection transfers implemented in marginalised parts of a country can therefore play an important role in re-distributing resources within a country and contribute to national social cohesion.